girishji/vimcomplete/README.md

 Each completion source above can be enabled and customized per 'file type' (`:h filetype`).

-Additionally, completion items can be sorted according to the following criteria.
+Completion items are sorted according to the following criteria.

 - Recency (using a LRU cache)
 - Length of item